 When it comes to styling, reach for an old-school pomade such as Dax, which guarantees that slick, brilliantly shiny finish.

 Like the King’s do but want something more contemporary?
 Try a modern, disconnected pompadour.

-Less work than its classic forebear, the modern pompadour does not require a lot of combing and styling at the sides and back, so it’s ideal if slightly pinched for time.
+Less work than its classic forebear, the modern pompadour does not require a lot of combing and styling product (like hair mousse for men) at the sides and back, so it’s ideal if slightly pinched for time.

 If you’re looking for an alternative to the classic pompadour that’s a little less, well, extra, try shaving off a few inches.

 Less of a commitment than longer variations – not only in terms of time, but also the confidence required to pull it off – the short pompadour is a more subtle take on the modern style.
 The sides and back are clipped short, either to a uniform length or faded, and the hair at the fringe, while longer than the sides and back, doesn’t go beyond about 4cm.

 Although you’ll still need to go through the motions to build the pomp, you’ll be working with a lot less hair, which means you’ll save both time and product.

 Traditional pompadour styles a little too neat for your taste?
 Add some rough to the smooth with a textured take on the time-honored style.